Coroner

 There are three ways that a death certificate gets signed and attested:

-- The primary treating doctor reviews and refuses to provide the cause of death or refuses to certify the cause of death.
-In those cases, the coroner division attempts to determine if the primary doctor should be compelled to provide the cause of death and certify the record, or if the cause of death is accurate as provided, the coroner division certifies the death on behalf of the primary treating doctor.
+- The primary treating doctor reviews the circumstances of death and refuses to provide the cause of death.
+In those cases, the coroner division attempts to determine if the primary doctor should be compelled to provide the cause of death and attest the death certificate, or if the coroner’s forensic pathologist will attest the death certificate on behalf of the primary treating doctor.

 - Unattended deaths.
 (No physician in attendance or during the continued absence of the attending physician.